 A Brief History of Lead Paint Lawsuit in Baltimore

-Many lead paint lawyers in Baltimore had such a good thing going that they didn’t bother to focus on the details, you just filed your lawsuit, then reached a settlement using one or two experts that said virtually the same thing in every case.
+Many lead paint lawyers in Baltimore had such a good thing going that they didn’t bother to focus on the details, you just filed your lawsuit, then settled using one or two experts that said virtually the same thing in every case.
 Printing money in your basement would be less profitable.
 Plaintiffs’ lawyers rarely bothered to make a claim for economic damages, for future loss of income from their brain injuries.
 (Now, every lawyer with a lead paint case does this.)

 The Act slowed down, as was intended, the furious pace of lead paint lawsuits.
-The stated purpose of the Act was to “reduce the incidence of childhood lead poisoning, while maintaining the stock of available affordable rental housing.”
+The stated purpose of the Act was to “reduce the incidence of childhood lead poisoning while maintaining the stock of available affordable rental housing.”
 Strangely not mentioned purpose: protecting landlords who were needlessly exposing children to brain injuries from lead paint, which is exactly what it did.

-This Act was a stunning victory of landlord lobbyist.
+This Act was a stunning victory of landlord lobbyists.
 The law completely immunized from a lead paid lawsuit negligent defendants if they registered their property with the state and offered payments of $17,000 to children injured by lead poisoning.
 “Sorry your child has lost 12 IQ points from lead paint that would could have easily remedied.
 Here’s is $17,000 when she turns 18.
 We are square, right?”

-But, today, an incredible two-and-a-half years later, and almost 10 years after the lawsuit in the case was filed, a unanimous Maryland Court of Appeals struck down on constitutional grounds the 1994 Lead Paint Act to the extent that it immunized landlords from liability if they allow chipping or peeling lead paint from causing brain injuries to children.
+But, today, an incredible two-and-a-half years later, and almost 10 years after the lawsuit in the case was filed, a unanimous Maryland Court of Appeals struck down on constitutional grounds the 1994 Lead Paint Act if it immunized landlords from liability if they allow chipping or peeling lead paint from causing brain injuries to children.
 “For a child who is found to be permanently brain damaged from ingesting lead paint, proximately caused by the landlord’s negligence, the maximum amount of compensation under a qualified offer is minuscule,” retired Judge John C. Eldridge wrote in the court’s opinion.
 Agreed.

 The Court’s Holding